 It is common for many professional businesses – for example a medical practice or a law firm, to be set up as an LLC.
 These entities even have their own special name – Professional Limited Liability Companies or PLLC.
 If this is true, there are special rules that apply to who can own them – for example, if a law firm, only a licensed attorney could be a member of the LLC.
 These entities have their own set of interesting problems that are outside the scope of this paper.

 The most important document in the creation of an LLC is the company agreement (sometimes called the operating agreement).
 This document states how an LLC is operated, what payments are permitted to members or obligations to be paid by the members, and who can be a member.
 Except for a very few statutory requirements, the operating agreement is binding on the members and any restrictions on transfer are strictly enforced.
 Most company agreements regulate how the ownership can be transferred.
 It is not uncommon that the operating agreement states that the ownership interest can only be transferred in very limited circumstances – for example, to a trust created by a member without the approval of all other members or only with the approval of the other members of the LLC.

-So now that you know about some of the LLCs, now we can dive into the answering: what happens to an LLC in divorce?
-Well, stay tuned next Tuesday for Part II.
+So now that you know about some of the LLCs, now we can dive into the answering: What Happens to an LLC in Divorce: Part II.